RobinBoswellUK/Android-HelloWorld-Project-From-Commandline/README.md

 ###Files
 - helloscript - a script file for running the create project instructions
-- fingerprint.log - fingerprints of the files in the -project edition
+- fingerprint.log - fingerprints of the files in the project edition
 - UpdateFiles - a folder containing the files to be updated after the _create project_

 ###Build script